 2. The standards used for transmission of OBD information are maintained by international standardisation bodies (ISO, SAE).
 These standardisation body have to be informed.

-3. Alignment of wording between the first sentence of paragraph 3.2.1.2. (“ambient or engine temperatures”) and the second sentence, where “or engine” was missing to avoid misunderstanding and ambiguity.
-Engine temperature is sometimes used as a substitute for ambient temperature.
-In this case, the engine temperature is evaluated once after a longer engine shut off phase.
+3. Alignment of wording between the first sentence of paragraph 3.2.1.2. (“ambient or engine coolant temperatures”) and the second sentence, where “or engine” was missing to avoid misunderstanding and ambiguity.
+Engine coolant temperature is sometimes used as a substitute for ambient temperature.
+In this case, the engine coolant temperature is evaluated once after a longer engine shut off phase.
 Only in this case an approval is necessary, as this is the only case, where an OBD monitor is disabled for the complete trip.

 4. Align Paragraph 6.5.1.3. with GTR No. 15 to avoid ambiguity.